mjfdevere5/weather-forecaster/README.md

 Simple weather forecast app.

-Built as a means to try out webpack and typical patterns.
+Built as a means to try out React, Webpack and typical patterns.